cronosdeveloper/Cronos-Masternode-Setup/README.md

 ```
 14. Login to your VPS and check your masternode status by running the following command to confirm your MN is running:
 ```
-BitcoinAdult-cli masternode status
+cronos-cli masternode status
 ```
 ***

 ## Usage:
 ```
-BitcoinAdult-cli masternode status #To check your MN status BitcoinAdult-cli getinfo #To get general info such as BitcoinAdult version and current block numnber BitcoinAdult-cli mnsync status #To check if your MN is synced.
+cronos-cli masternode status #To check your MN status cronos-cli getinfo #To get general info such as Cronos version and current block numnber cronos-cli mnsync status #To check if your MN is synced.
 ```
-Also, if you want to check/start/stop **BitcoinAdult**, run one of the following commands as **root**:
+Also, if you want to check/start/stop **Cronos**, run one of the following commands as **root**:

 ```
-systemctl status BitcoinAdult #To check if BitcoinAdult service is running systemctl start BitcoinAdult #To start BitcoinAdult service systemctl stop BitcoinAdult #To stop BitcoinAdult service systemctl is-enabled BitcoinAdult #To check if BitcoinAdult service is enabled on boot
+systemctl status Cronos #To check if Cronos service is running systemctl start Cronos #To start Cronos service systemctl stop Cronos #To stop Cronos service systemctl is-enabled Cronos #To check if Cronos service is enabled on boot
 ```
 ***

 ## Donations
 Any donation is highly appreciated

 **BTC**: 3MQLEcHXVvxpmwbB811qiC1c6g21ZKa7Jh